andrewhill157/personal-website/draft_posts/2019-4-23-dimensionality-reduction-for-scatac-data.md

 ## Note on important modifications to LSI/LSA
 At this point, it is worth mentioning that since our group has used LSI/LSA extensively in the past, you should take my opinion here with a large grain of salt.
 For the comparisons below, I've done my best to try out other methods and use more than one dataset to give a relatively unbiased view.

-Since our last publication using scATAC-seq data ([Cusanovich, Hill, et al. [Cell 2018]](https://www.cell.com/cell/fulltext/S0092-8674(18)30855-9)), I had explored using [cisTopic](http://github.com/aertslab/cistopic) and found that it tended to work quite a bit better than our usual LSI/LSA method.
+Since our last publication using scATAC-seq data ([Cusanovich, Hill, et al. [Cell 2018]](https://www.cell.com/cell/fulltext/S0092-8674(18)30855-9)), I had explored using [cisTopic](http://github.com/aertslab/cistopic) and found that it tended to work quite a bit better than our usual LSI/LSA method in many but not all cases.

-We went on to notice even more substantial differences in sparser datasets that we have generated more recently and we were always a bit confused as to why LSI/LSA seemed to perform so poorly on sparse datasets.
-After some digging, we arrived at the conclusion that much of the difference might be attributable to the way in which we have typically computed the TF matrix in the TF-IDF step of LSI/LSA rather than much difference the matrix factorization procedures used in LSI/LSA and LDA per se.
+We went on to notice even more substantial differences in sparser datasets and we were always a bit confused as to why LSI/LSA seemed to perform so poorly on sparse datasets.
+After some digging, we arrived at the conclusion that much of the difference might be attributable to the way in which we and others have typically computed the TF matrix in the TF-IDF step of LSI/LSA rather than much difference the matrix factorization procedures used in LSI/LSA and LDA per se.

 The purposes of TF-IDF in this case are 1) some normalization of what would otherwise be a binary matrix and 2) prioritizing sites that are seen less frequently in the population of cells.
 Generally we (and many others) compute the TF matrix as (in R):
 ```
 tf = t(t(count_matrix) / Matrix::colSums(count_matrix))
 ```

-It turns out that in many scATAC datasets (particularly if you are not very careful about which sites you use as input as we were in our paper), this will end up having strong outliers and being exponentially distributed, due to the distribution of total sites in cells.
+It turns out that in many scATAC-seq datasets (particularly if you are not pretty careful about which cells and sites you use as input as we have typically been in our paper), this will end up having strong outliers and be exponentially distributed, due to the distribution of total sites in cells.

-We then compute the TF-IDF matrix using:
+We would then compute the TF-IDF matrix using:
 ```
 idf = log(1 + ncol(count_matrix) / Matrix::rowSums(count_matrix))
 tfidf = tf * idf
 ```

 The main issue, we think, is that the resulting matrix is being used as input into SVD/PCA without any further normalization or scaling.
-If you do have strong outliers, it is entirely expected that a method like PCA would tend not to work as well as something like LDA.
+If you do have strong outliers in the TF matrix, it is entirely expected that a method like PCA would tend not to work as well as something like LDA.

-We reasoned that this could be fixed by simply log scaling entries of the tf matrix:
+We reasoned that this could be fixed by simply log scaling the entries of the tf matrix (worth noting that this is not something I have seen done in descriptions of LSI/LSA in the literature):
 ```
 tf = t(t(count_matrix) / Matrix::colSums(count_matrix))
 tf@x = log1p(tf@x * scale_factor)